siddh-coder/Pneumonia-Detector/README.md

 ## Usage
 1. Open the web application in your browser.
 2. Upload a chest X-ray image (JPEG or PNG format).
-3. View individual model predictions and the ensemble result.
+3. View the ensemble result.

 ## Contributing